 The engine revs, as the plane slowly taxies the runway.
 “Hold steady, we are taking off,” Jayson says in a giddy voice.
 “I wish I was in the cockpit.”

 “So you’re a pilot, who dances?” asks Caroline.

 “Not really.
 There are a few more months before I get my license.
 But I’m more comfortable on this plane than a large commercial aircraft.”
 Tapping his digital smartwatch to view coordinates, Jayson interjects, “The itinerary says we should reach Fiji in 6 hours.”

-“That an impressive looking wristwatch.
+“That’s an impressive-looking wristwatch.
 Does it tell you where we are on a map?”
 Caroline asks.

 “It does.
-I have been closely following the journey since leaving my apartment in Santa Monica this morning,” Jayson replies excitedly, as he shows off some other features of the watch.
+I’ve been closely following the journey since leaving my apartment in Santa Monica this morning,” Jayson replies excitedly, as he shows off some other features of the watch.